Est. 2019 New City, New York Studio · Lab · Ops

 DSP distribution

-AI Persona, Models, UGC roster
+AI Influencers, Models, UGC roster

-AI Persona, Models, UGC
+AI Influencers, Models, UGC

 07 · Live